Skip to content

 Under Continuous Insurance Enforcement (CIE) laws, every vehicle must be insured unless it's been officially declared off the road (SORN).
 If your car isn't listed, the DVLA may issue an Insurance Advisory Letter (IAL), warning you of potential penalties unless you insure the vehicle.

-It's been a few days since I bought my insurance and it still isn't showing on the MID
+It's been a few days and my insurance still isn't showing on the MID

-After a few days your car should be showing as insurer on the MID.
+After a few days your car should be showing as insured on the MID.
 It can take a little longer over weekends or Bank Holidays in the UK, but it should be there eventually.
-If it's still missing after a few days then these could be some of the possible reasons, so get in touch with your insurer to make sure you're insured:
+If it's still missing, get in touch with your insurer to make sure you're insured.
+Common causes:

 • Typo in the registration number